s-e1/school-manager-front/README.md

 ## About

-This is a school managment application for managing the details of staff, students and courses of a school.
+This is a school management application for managing the details of staff, students and courses of a school.

 Three levels of access are given, depending on the user's role.